-BNPL vs Credit Card Calculator
+Introduction to BNPL vs Credit Card Comparison

-The BNPL side of the calculator uses a simple fee model.
-If P is the purchase price, f is the BNPL fee rate as a decimal, and n is the number of BNPL months, then the total amount owed is the purchase price plus the fee.
-That total is then divided evenly across the repayment months.
+The BNPL vs credit card calculator uses two different cost models so the comparison stays clear.
+The BNPL side treats the fee as a one-time percentage charge, while the credit card side uses a standard amortization formula.
+If P is the purchase price, f is the BNPL fee rate as a decimal, and n is the number of BNPL months, then the total amount owed is the purchase price plus the fee, divided evenly across the repayment months.

 Total amount owed under BNPL: